aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 - `repository-type`: The repository type, set to `azure` for Microsoft Azure.
 - `container`: The Azure container name where the snapshot is stored.
 - `base_path`: The path within the container where the snapshot is stored.
-- `account`: The Azure account name.
-- `key`: The Azure secret key or SAS token.
 - `endpoint_suffix`: (Optional) Defines the DNS suffix for Azure Storage endpoints.

 </TabItem>